 Aquila Memorial Library

 The Archbishop Samuel J. Aquila Memorial Library houses the Augustine Institute’s collection of reference materials, books, and journals, and provides quiet study space for faculty and students.
 The Aquila Library collection numbers over 7,000 volumes, with particular strengths in Biblical Studies, Patristics, Church History, Philosophy, and Theology.
 The library is open on weekday afternoons during the academic year and by appointment at other times.
 Alumni and local friends of the Institute are welcome to inquire about borrowing privileges.
-Email the library for more details!
+Email us at Library@augustineinstitute.org for more details!

 SEARCH the catalogue of the Aquila Library here.